fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/global-scripts.md

 fal:
   scripts:
     before:
       - global/prepare_run.py
     after:
       - global/close_run.py
 ```

-These will happen at the beginning and end of any fal flow run, no matter which models are selected, since these are pre and post hooks of running dbt.
+These will happen at the beginning and end of any `fal run`, no matter which models are selected, since these are pre and post hooks of running fal.

 The `before` part will run before all model scripts and the `after` will run after all model scripts.